 To be very clear, it is not recommended to drive a vehicle with a non-working throttle body.
 This can cause engine damage as well as other problems that can be dangerous and seriously affect the performance of your car.

 The best thing to do if your check engine light comes on and you suspect It’s due to a problem with your throttle body is to have it looked at right away so you don’t do further damage to your vehicle.
-The longer you wait, the more likely it is that your vehicle will need additional parts and service which could increase the total cost of repairs by hundreds or even thousands of dollars.
+The longer you wait, the more likely it is that your vehicle will need additional parts and services which could increase the total cost of repairs by hundreds or even thousands of dollars.

 So, when it comes to the cost to replace a throttle body, you can expect to pay anywhere from $100-$500 for this type of replacement.
 There may be additional costs involved if your car requires parts or other services as part of getting this crucial system working properly again so it’s best to have a mechanic diagnose the problem before going ahead and paying for repairs.